Beef is in their blood

 In 1984, Leduc Meat Packers Ltd., started making Beef Jerky.
 As word spread and more people began asking for this new product, the Wilhauks realized something special was beginning to grow.

 The plant continued to fill custom killing and cut and wrap orders, even as the jerky end of the business was gaining ground.

 In 2004, as Alex was beginning to consider retirement, his youngest son Dean was preparing to take over Alex's half of the business.

 Dean would have been the first Wilhauk in the third generation to take ownership in the family business, but his sudden passing in 2005 changed that.
 Many of his generation worked at the plant, but Dean would have been the first owner.
-After Dean’s passing, his brother Trent left an executive chef position and joined the family business alongside his father and Uncle Norm.
+After Dean's passing, his brother Trent left his executive chef position and joined the family business alongside his father and Uncle Norm.

 A new direction